 But first, take a look at some of the most important figures regarding SMBs.

-- Small businesses create around 1.5 million jobs annually.
+- Small businesses create 1.5 million jobs annually.

-No matter if you’re thinking about starting your own business or you’re already a business owner, these stats will surely come in handy, so keep scrolling.
+No matter if you’re thinking about starting your own business or you’re already a business owner, these stats will surely come in handy, so keep on scrolling!

 1. Small businesses create 1.5 million jobs annually.

-2. Wanting to work for themselves is what motivates 49% of people that start their own business.
+3. Wanting to work for themselves is what motivates 49% of people who start their own business.